Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 Apart from the reported co-crystal structure, the binding mode to CypD was investigated and confirmed by means of NMR experiments\cite{guichou2016Ncom}.
 The CypD $^{15}$N-heteronuclear single quantum coherence (HSQC) spectrum revealed significant chemical shift perturbations on ligand binding only for residues located at or near the catalytic site and gatekeeper pocket, respectively (Supplementary Fig. 4 of the referenced paper \cite{guichou2016Ncom}).
 The NMR experiments also show that the thiomethyl group is involved in transient contact with R55 N$\epsilon$.
-This can be explained by both binding modes; in the first one, where the sulfur is oriented towards the guanidinium ring of R55 (X-ray structure, Figure \ref{fig:interactions-bd}A) and after the ring flip (MD sampled structure) the benzyl ring engages the guanidinium ring of R55 T-shaped cation-$\pi$ interaction (Figure \ref{fig:interactions-bd}B).

-The identification of the second binding mode emphasizes the power of the AMOEBA FF to describe with high accuracy complex interactions, accounting for anisotropy and many-body polarization, especially for water whose dipole moment changes with their environment.
+This is compatible with either binding mode; in the first one, where the sulfur is oriented towards the guanidinium ring of R55 (X-ray structure, Figure \ref{fig:interactions-bd}A) and after the ring flip (MD sampled structure) the benzyl ring engages the guanidinium ring of R55 T-shaped cation-$\pi$ interaction (Figure \ref{fig:interactions-bd}B).
+This identification of an alternate binding mode emphasizes the power of the AMOEBA FF to describe with high accuracy complex interactions, accounting for anisotropy and many-body polarization, especially for water molecules, whose dipole moments change with the environment.

 To equilibrate the system in a stable conformation compatible with the crystal structure we used harmonic restraint on a DBC variable which involves all the heavy atoms of the protein (even the lateral chains) that are within a radius of 6\AA~of the ligand, that we released progressively.
 By doing so, we implicitly force the system to keep all the relative positions and orientations of the ligand with respect to the protein, without having to manually make an inventory of all the protein-ligand interactions keys to the definition of the binding mode.
 We think that this particular strength of the DBC collective variables in conjunction with the possibility to act on it with a harmonic restraint is of great interest for the free energy practitioners that encounter this situation (relaxing a system in a predefined binding pose).